constellation-cards/website/editing-comments.md

 moments in play like between sessions or encounters.
 Maybe there's something to limit how often one person can flip a core card like some currency or something.

+## Comments about the cards and card formats
+So far, I'm noticing three distinct types of cards:

+-   _Toggles_ between states.
+Each side gives the rules for one of the states and gives instructions to flip the card to switch to the other state.

+-   _Dual natures_ that represent something that has some characteristics that are generally positive and some that are generally negative.
+One side lists some of the positives, the other lists some negatives.

+    Dual natures are prompts.
+When you demonstrate the charcteristics of the face-up side in the game, you can flip the card.
+I assume, but haven't seen it explicitly stated, that flipping one of your character cards in this way implicitly gives you a _hit_.

+-   _Severity_ of a situation.
+Condition cards are the prototypical example.
+One side describes a moderate mitigating situation.
+The other side describes a more severe version of the same situation.

+    Severity cards are introduced and flipped in response to mechanical or fictional events.
+E.g. you get hit by a sword, so you get the wounded card.
+    Later you get patched up by your cleric and you discard the card.
+So the typical flow of these cards (in a complete cycle) is:

+    ```
+    out of play -> side A -> side B -> side A -> out of play
+    ```

+    I assume that the facilitator (if there is one) makes the call about when these cards are introduced, flipped, and removed.
+Otherwise we arrive at those actions by consensus.

+### Toggle cards
+Toggles are flipped arbitrarily (as far as I can tell, see my questions about core rules cards).
+The two sides are neutral and equivalent--that is, one side isn't more or less desirable from an in-fiction standpoint.

+The current format for toggles is to have the same title on both sides with the body text describing the states.
+I recommend that you change this to title each side to indicate the current state.
+For example, instead of having a card entitled _The Facilitator_ on both sides with clarifying text, have a card that says something like "We make decisions together" on one side and "I make the decisions" on the other.
+There are going to be a lot of cards on the table, and the easier it is for everyone to quickly take in the current state, the better.

+For toggle cards, it doesn't really make sense to call one side the front and one the back.
+Obviously, you'll use those terms behind the scenes in the data, but to the players, both sides should be equal.
+Unless you want to set up an explicit default state.
 <!---
 ----|----10---|----20---|----30---|----40---|----50---|----60---|----70---|----80
 --->